Convicted double killer found guilty of murdering his neighbour

 “We thank everyone who has supported us during this incredibly difficult time and we ask for privacy as we continue to grieve and heal in the wake of this tragedy.”

-They also thanked the prosecution team for their “dedication and commitment”, and for bringing “the truth to light”.
+They also thanked the prosecution team for its “dedication and commitment”, and for bringing “the truth to light”.

 Detective Chief Inspector Matt Davies said: “We are pleased to hear of the guilty verdict, concluding what has been a thorough investigation into Brian Whitelock’s senseless murder of his defenceless victim.